How To Enter

 We are thrilled you’re interested in entering the Top of the South Film Festival.

 We accept short films up to 15 minutes in length produced in the Top of the South Island region of New Zealand or by Kiwi filmmakers worldwide.
-Films are accepted in the following categories: narrative (fictional), animation, music video, documentary, secondary student-made film, and films made for the NZ-based “48Hours” film competition.
+Films are accepted in the following categories: narrative (fictional), animation, music video, documentary, and secondary student-made film.

 All films must be entered on FilmFreeway at: www.filmfreeway.com/TopoftheSouthFilmFestival

-We have two entry sections: the Gold/Silver Screenings and the Aotearoa Screening.
-Please be sure you enter the correct Screening section.
-Your film can only enter ONE section.
+We have two entry sections: the Regional category and the Aotearoa category.
+Please be sure you enter the correct category.

 Here are the rules and regulations to follow to ensure your entry is accepted.